praw-dev/praw/.github/CONTRIBUTING.md

 ### Method Order within a Class

-* Group method names by type:
+* Group method names by type and order the groups like so:

     * Static methods